 The literature offers several indications for when high BURs might be used.
 Case studies suggest that soloists increase their BURs to lock in with the underlying drum pattern at structurally important moments, such as phrase endings (Ashley, 2002).
 This would explain the relative rarity of swing BURs found here and why performers were shown to play more ‘straight’ for the most part.
 Since increasing BURs in this way may highlight perceptual awareness of the ongoing beat sequence (Benadon, 2006) and increase a sense of forward momentum (Butterfield, 2011), this technique is likely to increase in listeners the overall sensation of ‘groove’—defined by Janata, Tonic, and Haberman (2012) as the quality that causes a pleasurable urge to move along to an ongoing beat sequence.
 As a result, performers may use increased BURs strategically to engage their audiences’ locomotive senses and increase their physical arousal in order to gain their attention when phrase units chance—much like the way voice modulation is used at the end of sentences in spoken language.
 Confirming this would require future studies on swing syntax.

+The effect of tempo

+Perceptual factors may also be involved in why soloists and drummers reduce their BURs at high tempi.
+While this effect is likely primarily due to physical limitations (i.e., increasing motoric difficulties in articulating short upbeat eights as tempo increases), there may be an additional psychological component: At high tempi, BUR variations may be more difficult to perceive than at slow tempos (Benadon, 2006).
+More concretely, we propose that the upbeat portion of two very uneven swing eights is likely to fall below the perceptual limit for rhythmization, which London sets at c.
+100 ms (2012, 27).
+Consequently, high BURs at high tempi are likely less efficient at facilitating pulse perception than equal tactus beat subdivisions.
+This dovetails with Friberg and Sundström (1997) findings showing that drummer’s upbeats to stabilise at a length no shorter than 100 ms above c.
+150 BPM (although it should be noted that Honing & de Haas (2008) found no such floor limit).

+Therefore, playing more even BURs may allow performers to keep upbeats long enough to stay within human limits for both rhythm perception and synchronisation at fast tempi.
+Since beat subdivisions at slow and medium tempi lie more comfortably between human perceptual limits, they possibly afford listeners and performers both more capacity (and indeed a preference for) greater rhythmic variety in swing.
+This may be associated with findings showing that for listeners syncopation and groove form a relationship approximating an inverted U-shape, meaning that too little and too much syncopation is both detrimental to groove perception in the long run (Witek et al., 2014).
+Maintaining optimal groove within stylistic limits is therefore another likely reason why jazz soloists keep their eighth notes even and only play high BURs occasionally.

 The perceptual myth of a 2:1 BUR